Road to Italy

-Bus to Italy or Road to Italy (Buss till Italien) is a 2005 Swedish comedy-drama film directed by Daniel Lind Lagerlöf and written by Malin Lagerlöf.
+Road to Italy (Buss till Italien) is a 2005 Swedish comedy-drama film directed by Daniel Lind Lagerlöf and written by Malin Lagerlöf.
 The film follows choir director Ylva (Livia Millhagen), who leaves on a trip to Italy shortly after discovering her husband having sex with their teenage babysitter.
 The film was shot on an actual journey in chronological order, with shooting locations in Sweden, Germany, and Italy.
-It premiered in theaters on 16 December 2005 and received generally mixed reviews from critics.
+It premiered in theatres on 16 December 2005 and received generally mixed reviews from critics.
+While the film's plot received criticism, Millhagen's performance was praised.

 Plot

 Ylva, a church choir director and mother-of-two, returns home early from rehearsal to find her husband having sex with their teenage babysitter.
 After confronting him at her 35th birthday party, she leaves on a previously planned bus trip to Italy with her choir.
 On the trip are two 17-year old boys, Erik and Ruben, who are attracted to Ylva.